GeodynamicWorldBuilder/WorldBuilder/doc/sphinx/developer_manual/contributing_to_the_documentation/important_syntax.md

 :::
 ::::

-The lines starting with a colon (:) specifies certain parameters which can be set, wuch as setting line number and what number they need to start at (lineno-start: 1) and what lines to mark (emphasize-lines: 3,4).
+The lines starting with a colon (:) specify certain parameters which can be set, such as showing line numbers and what number they need to start at (lineno-start: 1) and what lines to mark (emphasize-lines: 3,4).

 :::{code-block} json
 :lineno-start: 1